Cockfighting: Australia

 Cockfighting, and the possession of cockfighting equipment, is illegal in Australia and punishable with prison time.

 Belgium

 In Belgium, cockfights have been prohibited since 1867.
 In 1929 all organised fights between animals were banned.
 In 1986 and 1991, the animal welfare act was amended by also criminalising attendance of cockfights.
 Offenders risk six months imprisonment and a fine of 2,000 euros.
 Since the 1990s, several people have been prosecuted for cockfighting.

 Brazil

 Cockfighting (rinha de galos) was banned in 1934 with the help of President Getúlio Vargas through Brazil's 1934 constitution, passed on 16 July.
 Based on the recognition of animal rights in the Constitution, a Brazilian Supreme Court ruling resulted in the ban of animal related activities that involve claimed "animal suffering such as cockfighting, and a tradition practiced in southern Brazil, known as 'Farra do Boi' (the Oxen Festival)", stating that "animals also have the right to legal protection against mistreatment and suffering".

+Bulgaria

+Cockfighting is illegal in Bulgaria under the country's animal protection and criminal legislation, which prohibits organizing or participating in animal fights and the infliction of unnecessary suffering on animals.